Mission: Magic, Book Two

 She didn’t recognize any of these.
 All six were female.
 The first, despite being incredibly ugly, was weirdly captivating.
 Her smile was wide, though her gray and yellow teeth reminded Mal of those belonging to a horse.
 She had dark skin, white hair, and gold jewelry on her arms, legs, and face, along with a bunch of tattoos in vivid inks that moved restlessly over her skin.

 The next two were beautiful, one with blue skin and yellow hair.
-The other had hair so black it seemed to absorb light, her skin painted white with sharp markings in ochre, vermillion, and blue.
+The other had hair so black it seemed to absorb light, and her skin was painted white with sharp markings in ochre, vermillion, and blue.
 Her eyes were like faceted rubies.
+Not creepy at all.

 Mal attention riveted on Markham as his assessing gaze swept over the courtyard.
 Instinct made her duck her head and take a bite of the danish, tasting nothing.
 Not that he knew who she was.